wpwilson10/Sunrise_Lamp/README.md

 Required variables:

 -   AWS_LOG_URL - the API endpoint that logs messages from the microcontroller
--   AWS_SECRET_TOKEN - this should match secret_token above
+-   AWS_SECRET_TOKEN - secret token used by Logging URL
 -   WIFI_SSID
 -   WIFI_PASSWORD